w3c/wai-curricula/content/content-author/forms.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate the use of voice commands, keystrokes, and gestures for assistive technologies to get to the label associated with a form field or control.
 Explain that several groups of users require labels that clearly describe the purpose of the controls.
 Show how successful form interaction becomes difficult or impossible without such labels.
 * Show examples of commonly used labels for form fields and controls.
-Examples include “name”, “surname”, “address”, “phone”, “email”, and others.
+Examples include “name”, “family name”, “address”, “phone”, “email”, and others.
 Discuss with students which text they would use for each label.
 Explain that the label should be a unique, clear, and descriptive text that communicates the meaning, purpose, and intent of the form field or control.
 * Explain how imagery can help users who do not process text easily.
 These users rely on icons and symbols to understand these labels.
 Emphasize that when content authors collaborate with designers and developers to complement text labels with imagery they will help these users process form fields and controls more effectively.
 * Introduce accessible authoring tools that programmatically associate labels with the form field and control.
 Explain that some tools may refer to labels as “names” or similar terminology.
 Emphasize that content authors should provide these labels and the tool should associate the label with the corresponding form field and control.